 |Cache All Images||Run all images through Grav's cache system even if they have no media manipulations.|

 |Image Debug Watermark||Show an overlay over images indicating the pixel depth of the image when working with Retina for example.|

 |Enable Timestamps on Media||Appends a timestamp based on last modified date to each media item.|

 Caching images that have already been optimised (outside of Grav) could result in the output file being a much larger filesize than the original.
-This is due to a bug in the Gregwar image library and not directly related to Grav (see this for more information).
+This is due to a bug in the Gregwar image library and not directly related to Grav (see this open issue for more information).
 The alternative is to set "Cache All Images" to No

 This section gives you the ability to enable session support, set timeout limits, and the name of the session cookie used to handle this information.